 Our Partners and Collaborators

-We have extensive collaborations with prominent research institutions and museums across the world, such as the Zoological Survey of India (Kolkata), Indian Council of Agricultural Research (New Delhi), Natural History Museum (London), University Museum (University of Tokyo), Museum of Comparative Zoology (Harvard University), and the McGuire Centre for Lepidoptera and Biodiversity (Florida Museum of Natural History).
-These collaborations serve national and global research networks to prepare phylogenies of several major insect orders and herpetofaunal clades, especially the Lepidoptera (butterflies and moths), Hemiptera (bugs), and Coleoptera (beetles).
+We have extensive collaborations with prominent research institutions and museums across the world, such as the Zoological Survey of India (Kolkata), Indian Council of Agricultural Research (New Delhi), Natural History Museum (London), University Museum (University of Tokyo), Museum of Comparative Zoology (Harvard University), McGuire Centre for Lepidoptera and Biodiversity (Florida Museum of Natural History), University of British Columbia, and University of Connecticut.
+These collaborations serve national and global research networks to prepare phylogenies of several major clades of insects, spiders, and amphibians, especially the Lepidoptera (butterflies and moths), Cicadidae (cicadas), Salticidae (jumping spiders), and Coleoptera (beetles).